En Español (Spanish Version)

 Bulimia nervosa is characterized by:

-- Both of the above behaviors occur at least twice a week, on average, for three months
+- Both of the above behaviors occur on average at least once a week for 3 months.

 Diagnosis of Binge Eating Disorder

-- Binge eating episodes accompanied by a sense of loss of control
+is characterized by: bnge eating episodes accompanied by a sense of loss of control.

-- The behavior occurs at least twice a week, on average, for three months
+- The behavior occurs at least once a week, on average, for 3 months.

 American Psychiatric Association.